We are always happy to answer any questions you may have.

 Our 'How to' guide demonstrates how to Test and Tag electrical equipment both correctly and quickly.
-Test & Tag Training's team of experts have carefully gone through the most difficult and common electrical appliances and we're here to help you comply to Australian Standards.
+Test & Tag Training's team of experts have carefully gone through the most difficult and common electrical appliances and we're here to help you comply to New Zealand Standards.

 Alternatively, we've also answered your most common test and tag questions that'll help you do your job better.

 Testing and tagging an extension lead is one of the simpler tests to conduct.
-You’ll find that all appliance testers that conform to Australian Standards AS/NZS 3760 will have this test available, and is usually completed by the push of a button.
+You’ll find that all appliance testers that conform to New Zealand Standards AS/NZS 3760 will have this test available, and is usually completed by the push of a button.

 In order to successfully test and tag a surge protected device, you’ll need to have an understanding of how your tester functions, as well as knowledge of how surge protection functions.